 IV.
 The Discovery

 The day we realize that our shadows are not evil, but simply realities on our journey is one of the most liberating days of our lives!
 Without shadows we would be half the people we are meant to be.

-A sure way for a shadow to turn dark is to resist acknowledging we have it, and thus avoid dealing with it.
+A sure way for a shadow to turn dark is to resist acknowledging and dealing with it.
 Wrestling with our shadows is what some call “The Dark Night of the Soul” or “Shadowboxing”.
-This is some of the work that lends itself to calling on a mentor or coach to come alongside.
-I invite you to that process.
-Please reach out here.
+This is a process that lends itself to calling on a mentor or coach to come alongside.

 Let’s deal with that shadow side before it overwhelms us.
 Reach out now; so we can talk or email.